apptainer/singularity-userdocs/definition_files.rst

 --------

-A Singularity Definition file is divided into two parts:
+A apptainer Definition file is divided into two parts:

 #. **Header**: The Header describes the core operating system to build within
    the container.
 Here you will configure the base operating system features